Comparison of electoral systems: Experimental metrics

 The task of a voting system under a spatial model is to identify the candidate whose position most accurately represents the distribution of voter opinions.
 This amounts to choosing a location parameter for the distribution from the set of alternatives offered by the candidates.
 Location parameters may be based on the mean, the median, or the mode; but since ranked preference ballots provide only ordinal information, the median is the only acceptable statistic.

 This can be seen from the diagram, which illustrates two simulated elections with the same candidates but different voter distributions.
 In both cases the mid-point between the candidates is the 51st percentile of the voter distribution; hence 51% of voters prefer A and 49% prefer B. If we consider a voting method to be correct if it elects the candidate closest to the median of the voter population, then since the median is necessarily slightly to the left of the 51% line, a voting method will be considered to be correct if it elects A in each case.

 The mean of the teal distribution is also slightly to the left of the 51% line, but the mean of the orange distribution is slightly to the right.
 Hence if we consider a voting method to be correct if it elects the candidate closest to the mean of the voter population, then a method will not be able to obtain full marks unless it produces different winners from the same ballots in the two elections.
 Clearly this will impute spurious errors to voting methods.
 The same problem will arise for any cardinal measure of location; only the median gives consistent results.

-The median is not defined for multivariate distributions but the univariate median has a property which generalises conveniently.
+The median is not defined for multivariate distributions but the univariate median has a property which generalizes conveniently.
 The median of a distribution is the position whose average distance from all points within the distribution is smallest.
-This definition generalises to the geometric median in multiple dimensions.
-The distance is sometimes described as a voter's 'disutility' from a candidate's election, but this identification is purely arbitrary.
+This definition generalizes to the geometric median in multiple dimensions.
+The distance is often defined as a voter's disutility function.

-If we have a set of candidates and a population of voters, then it is not necessary to solve the computationally difficult problem of finding the geometric median of the voters and then identify the candidate closest to it; instead we can identify the candidate whose average distance from the voters is minimised.
+If we have a set of candidates and a population of voters, then it is not necessary to solve the computationally difficult problem of finding the geometric median of the voters and then identify the candidate closest to it; instead we can identify the candidate whose average distance from the voters is minimized.
 This is the metric which has been generally deployed since Merrill onwards; see also Green-Armytage and Darlington.

 The candidate closest to the geometric median of the voter distribution may be termed the 'spatial winner'.